danielb2/purdy.js/README.md

 This package also installs the `purdy` CLI tool.
 Right now this just prints any JSON file with default options.

+`purdy package.json` will, for example, print the JSON contents of package.json.

+Similarly, `cat package.json | purdy -`  will use stdin to print the contents.

 ## Acknowledgements
 * Michael Dvorkin for [Awesome Print]